-Juliette has performed five one-woman shows, When I Grow Up, Look At Me, Decision Time, Butterfly Effect and Defined at the Edinburgh Festival Fringe with total sold out runs in 2015, 2016, 2017 and 2018.
-Her shows tour the UK and internationally with repeatedly sold out shows to critical and audience acclaim.
-She’s performed at Dave’s Leicester Comedy Festival, Adelaide Fringe, Melbourne International Comedy Festival and New Zealand International Comedy Festival.
+Juliette’s performed five one-woman shows at Edinburgh Fringe with total sold out runs 2015, 2016, 2017, 2018.
+She tours the UK and internationally (Dave’s Leicester Comedy Festival, Adelaide Fringe, Melbourne International Comedy Festival, New Zealand International Comedy Festival).

-In 2019 Juliette was listed as one the funniest comedians at the Edinburgh Fringe Festival by The Telegraph, Evening Standard and iPaper.
-In 2018 Juliette was listed as ‘one to watch’ in The Times’ ‘Best of Edinburgh Fringe’ shortlist, ‘Best Comedy To See’ in the Sunday Times Culture magazine and in The Telegraph’s ‘Rising Stars’ of the Edinburgh Fringe.
-In 2017 Juliette won the Voice Magazine Pick of the Fringe Award at the Edinburgh Fringe and the Spirit of the Fringe Award at Bedfringe for Butterfly Effect.
-The previous year, Juliette won the New Current Woman of the Year Award at the Edinburgh Fringe.
-She also won the Argus Angel Award at the Brighton Fringe for Look At Me in 2015.
-Juliette has performed at the Edinburgh Fringe since 2009.
+Juliette was recommended at Edinburgh Fringe 2019 by The Telegraph, Evening Standard and iPaper, was The Times’ ‘one to watch’ in ‘Best of Edinburgh Fringe 2018’ shortlist, ‘Best Comedy To See’ in Sunday Times Culture magazine, The Telegraph’s ‘Rising Stars’, won Voice Magazine Pick of the Fringe Award Edinburgh Fringe 2017, Bedfringe 2017 Spirit of the Fringe Award, New Current Woman of the Year Award 2016 and Argus Angel Award Brighton Fringe 2015.

-As a writer, Juliette has contributed to Cosmopolitan, The Independent, iPaper, The Huffington Post and the BBC News.
+Juliette has written for Cosmopolitan, Metro Online, The Independent, iPaper, Huffington Post and BBC News.

 Juliette has a history of mental health conditions, having been diagnosed with OCD, anxiety disorder, depression, bipolar disorder, complex post traumatic stress disorder, separation anxiety disorder, anorexia, bulimia and binge eating disorder.
 She has experienced psychosis involving hallucinations, paranoia and agoraphobia as well as social anxiety disorder and was sectioned under the mental health act at the age of 17.
 She is an ambassador for the mental health charity Rethink Mental Illness, works closely with Mind, Beat and Time To Change and is at the vanguard of acts incorporating these issues into their work in innovative and entertaining ways for mainstream audiences.